kerezsiz42/scanner-operator2/README.md

 ![Database and WebSocket Setup](docs/database-websocket-setup.png)

-Finishing all these things we can confirm that the necessary dependencies are all installed and configured to work together so we can step over to the next phase of the implementation process.
+Finishing all these things we can confirm that the necessary dependencies are all installed and configured to work together, so we can step over to the next phase of the implementation process.

 ## Backend Implementation